floriansemm/mailcatcher/README.md

 4. make `bin/start_server` executable
 5. start the app `./bin/start_server` (needs PHP5.4)

-For PHP5.3 you have to create a vhost in webserver configuration.
+For PHP5.3 you have to create a vhost in your webserver configuration.
 The document root must be `web`.